The Bankrate promise

-- You could save a lot of money in the long run.
-The biggest upside for a cash offer is the long-term benefit of paying zero interest or principal on a mortgage, which can add up to big savings over the typical loan term.
-By handing over the money in an all-cash offer upfront, you’ll avoid paying interest charges.
+- You’ll save a lot of money in the long run.
+The biggest upside for having no mortgage is the long-term benefit of paying zero interest, which can add up to big savings — especially considering how high mortgage rates have been lately.

 - You’ll have a more attractive offer and more bargaining power.
-All-cash offers tend to look especially appealing to sellers.
-Since hiccups can happen with securing financing from a lender — the appraisal can come back too low, or the buyer’s finances can change, for example — a buyer with cash looks like a sure bet.
-When your offer’s more attractive, you have more negotiating power.
-Think of it this way: Would you rather sell something to someone who can pay immediately, or someone who needs to ask someone to borrow up to 97 percent of the cash?
+Since hiccups can happen with securing financing from a lender — the appraisal can come back too low, or the buyer’s finances can change, for example — a buyer with cash looks especially appealing to sellers.
+And when your offer is more attractive, you have more negotiating power.

 - You might wind up waiving some important steps in the process.
 When you get a mortgage, a lender will require an appraisal.
-When you pay with cash, you might be tempted to skip that step, leaving you susceptible to paying a lot more than the property’s value.
+With no lender to require it, you might be tempted to skip that step, leaving you susceptible to paying a lot more than the property’s value.

 - You’ll pass up some potential tax perks.
-Paying interest on a home loan isn’t all bad news.
-When tax time arrives, homeowners with mortgages benefit from writing off the interest.
+When tax time arrives, homeowners with mortgages can benefit from writing off the interest on their home loan.
 If you pay in all cash, you won’t get that deduction.